gymrek-lab/TRTools/trtools/mergeSTR/README.rst

 To run mergeSTR use the following command::

 	mergeSTR \
-  	  --vcfs <file1.vcf,file2.vcf,...> \
+  	  --vcfs <file1.vcf.gz,file2.vcf.gz,...> \
   	  --out <string> \
   	  [additional options]

 Required Parameters:

 * :code:`--vcf <VCF>`: Comma-separated list of VCF files to merge.
 All must have been created by the same TR genotyper.
 Must be bgzipped, sorted, and indexed.
-(See "Instructions on Compressing and Indexing VCF files" below)
+(See `Instructions on Compressing and Indexing VCF files`_ below)
 * :code:`--vcftype <string>`: Type of VCF files being merged.
 Default = :code:`auto`.
 Must be one of: :code:`gangstr`, :code:`advntr`, :code:`hipstr`, :code:`eh`, :code:`popstr`.
 * :code:`--out <string>`: prefix to name output files